(ser-ja - vah-sil-ih-vich)

-Srđa Vasiljević is a Bosnian-American theatre director living and working in New York City.
-Born in Sarajevo, Bosnia a few months before the Bosnian War broke out, Srđa spent his childhood living in refugee camps across Europe before moving to the bustling Midwestern metropolis of Des Moines, Iowa, and later on, New York City.
+Srđa Vasiljević is a Bosnian-American director living and working in New York City.
+Born in Sarajevo, Srđa fled Bosnia as a refugee before moving to Des Moines, Iowa, and later on, New York City.

 In addition to Srđa’s directorial work, he is a member of the ENCORES!
-Off-Center Artists' Board, Lincoln Center Director's Lab and worked as a Creative Associate at Tom Kirdahy Productions, the producing powerhouse behind It’s Only A Play, The Visit and White Rabbit, Red Rabbit.
+Off-Center Artists' Board, Lincoln Center Director's Lab, Directors' Lab Mediterranean, and member of the '18-'19 Civilians R&D Group.
+He is represented by Katie Gamelli at Abrams Artists Agency.

-Outside of the theater, you can find Srđa protesting on a nearby street, dancing at a rave, or wandering the globe.
+Outside of the theater, you can find Srđa wandering the globe, dancing at a rave or taste-testing outrageous delicacies.
 He encourages everyone to watch this video.